SimChannel TDC should be signed short, not unsigned short

 The TDC stored with simchannel should be stored with a signed value.
 It's very common for cosmic simulations to have negative time cosmics that come before the start of the readout window.
 The TDC is computed for these, however it gets wrapped around to an extremely large value (near the maximum of unsigned short).

 It is non nonsensical to talk about the TDC value of 64,535 ticks, rather, we should be talking about a TDC of -1000.

 I have wasted 2 days tracking down this issue in SBND and I understand this change was proposed years ago.
 I would like to reopen it now since I think this is a clear bug.

-#4 Updated by Paul Russo over 1 year ago
+#4 Updated by Paul Russo about 2 years ago

 I have contacted:

 and explained the changes that need to be made to sbndcode/Utilities/detectorclocks_sbnd.fcl to resolve the issue.

 needs to be changed to a negative time offset so that the TDC values will always be positive, this is a design requirement of the system.